Top of page

 Background

-She has completed a Masters of Health Science in Developmental Disability and a Graduate Certificate in Higher Education.
+As well as her doctorate she has completed a Masters of Health Science in Developmental Disability and a Graduate Certificate in Higher Education.
 She is a Certified Practicing Speech Pathologist as accredited by Speech Pathology Australia.
 She is also a HERDSA fellow and was awarded an OLT citation for outstanding contributions to student learning in 2017.
-She is currently completing her PhD with the topic of professional identity development in speech pathology students.

 Professional Associations